vpreston/adaptive-sensing-papers/README.md

 **Summary**: Field work which employs the use of occupancy grids to localize hydrothermal vents is presented.
 Bayesian reasoning is employed to prevent the assumption of single-source explanations.

+V. Hombal, A. Sanderson, and D. R. Blidberg, "Multiscale adaptive sampling in environmental robotics," in Multisensor Fusion and Integration for Intelligent Systems (MFI), 2010 IEEE Conference on, IEEE, 2010, pp. 80-87.

+**Summary**: Static phemonena are measured in order to define an underlying functional relationship.
+A hierarchical model for coarse-to-fine estimates of an observation set is used.
+The proposed method converges in simulation around 1000+ samples, creating a map that is at least as good as a traditional lawnmower navigation while optimizing for distance, budget, error, etc.

 M. Jakuba and D. R. Yoerger, "Autonomous search for hydrothermal vent fields with occupancy grid maps," Proc. of ACRA 08, 2008.

 **Summary**:

 R. Kleinberg, "A multiple-choice secratary algorithm with applicatios to online auctions," in Proceedings of the sixteenth annual ACM-SIAM symposium on Discrete algorithms, Society for Industrial and Applied Mathematics, 2005, pp. 630-631.